rackerlabs/rackspace-how-to/content/rackspace-email/set-up-an-api-key-cloud-office-control-panel.md

 ---

 The Rackspace Email application programming interface (API) provides most of the functions of the control panel through a REST-based web API.
 The API allows you to programmatically administer common tasks by using your own application to perform common tasks such as adding mailboxes and more.
-You can apply these changes can be applied independent of your application's language or nature.
+You can apply these changes independently of your application's language or nature.
 Detailed documentation for using the API is located at [http://api-wiki.apps.rackspace.com/api-wiki/index.php/RestAPI](http://api-wiki.apps.rackspace.com/api-wiki/index.php/RestAPI).